YahooArchive/fake-server/README.md

 > { route: '/news/[0-9]'
 > responseCode: 200,
 > responseBody: 'whatever you want' }

+##### Response can be a file.
+In this case, fake-server will respond with the output of that file.

+The following configuration example will return the output of ./mock_data/sample.json *(notice the parameter is called responseData instead of responseBody)*

+> { route: '/',
+> responseCode: 200,
+> responseData: './mock_data/sample.json' }

 ##### Same endpoint can have different responses